 An alternative syntax involves calling loadSequencesFromPdbAndRenumber.
 This is just like loadSequencesFromPdb, but it renumbers right after the coordinate matching step.
 Unfortunately it is also pretty much incompatible with any residue-specific operations.
 Example usage is only slightly different:

 '''

 firstStage 2

 lastStage 3

 readAtStage 2

 loadSequencesFromPdbAndRenumber 1A22.pdb

-reportingInterval .000000001
+reportingInterval .0000000001

 numReportingIntervals 1

+readBlockEnd

+readAtStage 3

+last.2.pdb will have renumbered residues, which will now be read by:

+loadSequencesFromPdb

+You can issue any commands you want here.
+Just use the new residue numbers.

+readBlockEnd

 '''